bolser/minable/readme.md

 License
 -------

-Minable is Copyright © 2014 Joe Dinsdale.
+Minable is Copyright © 2014 Bolser.
 Bourbon is Copyright © 2011-2013 thoughtbot.
 Pure CSS is copyright 2014 Yahoo!
 Inc.